haraldroine/harald-code/docs/api-key-rotation.md

 # API Key Rotation Guide

-Cerebras Code supports automatic API key rotation to help you avoid rate limits by switching between multiple Cerebras API keys.
+Harald Code supports automatic API key rotation to help you avoid rate limits by switching between multiple Cerebras API keys.
 This is particularly useful since Cerebras offers 1 million tokens per day for free, and with multiple keys, you can effectively multiply your daily limit.

 ## Overview